Stan-breaks/crowd_source/README.md

 ## Used stack

-Frontend: React.ts
+- Frontend: React.ts
-Backend: Node js
+- Backend: Node js
-Ussd server: Python with flask
+- Ussd server: Python with flask
-Database: Mongo db
+- Database:Mongo db

 ## Data Privacy Concept

 User privacy will be a top priority.
 All personal health information will be anonymized and encrypted.
 Users will have control over their data sharing settings.

 ## Get Involved

 As this is a side project, we're open to collaborations from developers, healthcare professionals, and health enthusiasts.
 Feel free to open issues or submit pull requests.

 ## Future Plans

-Finishing up the core features
-Conduct user testing
-Explore potential for scaling
+Finishing up the core features Conduct user testing Explore potential for scaling

 ## Contact